4 min read

 Challenges of implementing HIPAA compliant email in rural areas

 “Available literature clearly indicates that the successful implementation of telemedicine and telehealth has been a challenge.
 This challenge is further amplified if the reader must consider this implementation in a rural setting,” says Gurupu and Miao in a study where they analyzed the challenges of implementing telehealth in a rural setting.
-While telehealth holds great promise for increasing healthcare access, especially in geographically isolated regions, it cannot succeed without the secure infrastructure to protect patient information.
+Although telehealth has the potential to enhance healthcare access, particularly in remote areas, it requires a secure infrastructure to ensure the protection of patient information for its success.

-A key component of this infrastructure is HIPAA compliant email.
+A component of this infrastructure is HIPAA compliant email.
 Email remains one of the most widely used and accessible communication tools in healthcare.
 In fact, a 2021 Redpoint Global survey found that 80% of patients prefer using digital channels.
-However, ensuring email communication meets the stringent privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA) is particularly difficult in rural areas.
+Despite its popularity, ensuring that email communications adhere to the strict privacy and security mandates outlined by the Health Insurance Portability and Accountability Act (HIPAA) presents significant challenges, especially in rural areas.
 From connectivity issues to resource limitations and legal complications, the road to compliance is anything but straightforward.

 Challenges in rural healthcare settings